datecs/slate/source/index.html.md

 Before start using APIs you must retrieve instance of `FiscalDevice` class which implements `FiscalProtocol` interface.

 For this purpose you must have connected device and two streams - `InputStream` and an `OutputStream` for communication.
 There's no limitations where from you get these streams.
-Can be from Bluetooth, USB, TCP/IP connection.
+Can be from Bluetooth, USB, TCP/IP connection etc.

-After this using these streams you must create instance to work with, using one of the following methods:
+After retrieving these streams you must create device instance to work with, using one of the following methods:

 1. FiscalDetector - auto detecting connected device
 2. Explicitly - if you know device model